SystemsGenetics/kube-runner/README.md

 # kube-runner

-This repository provides scripts for running nextflow pipelines on a Kubernetes cluster.
+This repository provides tools and instructions for running nextflow pipelines on a Kubernetes cluster.
 These scripts have been tested for the following pipelines:

 - [SystemsGenetics/GEMmaker](https://github.com/SystemsGenetics/GEMmaker)
 - [SystemsGenetics/gene-oracle-nf](https://github.com/SystemsGenetics/gene-oracle-nf)